matvm1/landsat_imagery/README.md

 - `FLASK_APP` = `run.py`
 - `FLASK_DEBUG` = 1 (Note: only needed when running in development)

 A Google Cloud project is required, along with an API Key for the Geocoding API and a service account and service account key for the Earth Engine API.
+The service account key must be stored in the path assigned to GOOGLE_APPLICATION_CREDENTIAL in the .env file.